corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/flows.md

 `ClientRequestBody` contains the flow’s request parameters passed in via HTTP.
 To extract the data from the ClientRequestBody, you should create a class that represents the data.

-1. Create `CreateAndIssueAppleStampRequest` with the following properties:
+1. Create `CreateAndIssueAppleStampRequest` as a private data class within your flow class, with the following properties:

    * `stampDescription` - A `String` description for the `AppleStamp`.
    * `holder` - A `MemberX500Name` for the participant who is issued an `AppleStamp`.